+Carl Austin-Behan is the LGBTQ+ Adviser to the Mayor of Greater Manchester.
 Carl was appointed in August 2018.
-He is a Former Lord Mayor of Manchester and prominent LGBT activist.
+He is a Former Lord Mayor of Manchester and prominent LGBTQ+ activist.

 Carl said: "There are at least 215,000 lesbian, gay, bi and trans people in Greater Manchester – that’s bigger than the population of Rochdale so it is important that they are represented, and their voices are heard.